Sebastián Córdova: Youth

+2017: CONCACAF U-17 Championship

 Córdova was called up by Marco Antonio Ruiz to the under-20 team competing in the 2017 CONCACAF U-20 Championship.

+2018: Toulon Tournament

 Córdova was included in the under-21 roster that participated in the 2018 Toulon Tournament, where Mexico would finish runners-up.
 He also featured for the side at the Central American and Caribbean Games that same year.
 In May of the following year, Cordóva was once again included in the squad participating in that year's edition of the Toulon Tournament, this time with the under-22 side coached by Jaime Lozano.
 In the semifinal against Japan, Mexico lost 5–4 on penalties following a two-goal draw after 90 minutes; Córdova played the entirety of the match and scored in the shootout.
 He was an unused substitute in Mexico's 4–3 penalty shootout win in the third-place match over the Republic of Ireland.

+2021: Olympic Qualifying Championship and Summer Olympics

 Córdova was a part of the squad which won the delayed 2020 CONCACAF Olympic Qualifying Championship, scoring four goals (including a hat-trick against the Dominican Republic) in as many appearances to finish as the competition's top scorer and was included in the tournament's Best XI.
 He was subsequently called up to participate in the 2020 Summer Olympics.
 Córdova won the bronze medal with the Olympic team.

 Senior

+2019: Beginnings

-On 2 October 2019, Córdova earned his first cap with the senior national team in a friendly match against Trinidad and Tobago.
+On 2 October 2019, Córdova earned his first cap with the senior national team, under Gerardo Martino, in a friendly match against Trinidad and Tobago.
 The following month, he scored his first goal with Mexico in their Nations League match against Bermuda, the first in the team's 2–1 win.

+2023: Absence

+Córdova was originally included in Jaime Lozano's roster for the 2023 Gold Cup but did not go due to injury.